sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

  A couple of proposals are listed below.
 The poposal-1, the easiest option is provided as part of this doc.
 The rest are *only* suggestions for brainstorming.

  ## Proposal - 1:
-  Provide a config command that can create a .service and bash scripts for a feature with simple requirements like,
+  Provide a way to auto create a .service and bash scripts for a feature with simple requirements like,

   * This feature depends on zero or more features &&
   * No other feature depends on this feature &&
   * Transparent to warm-reboot & fast-reboot
     implying it does not affect data plane traffic directly or indirectly.

-  The `config feature install <name>` would create the necessary files.
+  Setting `auto_service_install=true` in config of FEATURE would auto create/update the service files & bash scripts per configuration.

   ## proposal - 2: